The Nightmare Before Christmas: Release

+Reissues and re-releases

 The Nightmare Before Christmas was reissued under the Walt Disney Pictures label and re-released on October 20, 2006, with conversion to Disney Digital 3-D, and was accompanied by Pixar's short film Knick Knack.
 Industrial Light & Magic assisted in the process.
-The film subsequently received three re-releases on October 19, 2007, October 24, 2008, and October 23, 2009.
+It subsequently re-released on October 19, 2007, October 24, 2008, and October 23, 2009.
 The El Capitan Theatre in Hollywood, California, has been showing the film in 4-D screenings annually in October, ending on Halloween, since 2010.
 The reissues have led to a reemergence of 3-D films and advances in RealD Cinema.

 In October 2020, The Nightmare Before Christmas was re-released in 2,194 theaters.
-It made $1.323 million over the weekend, finishing fourth behind Tenet.
+It grossed $1.3 million over the weekend, finishing fourth behind Tenet.
+For the film's 30th anniversary and in commemoration of The Walt Disney Company's centennial, it was re-released in theaters across the United States and Canada on October 20, 2023, including engagements in 4DX.
+The film was once again theatrically re-released on October 11, 2024.

 Home media

 With years of successful home video sales, The Nightmare Before Christmas later achieved the ranks of a cult film.
-Touchstone Home Video first released the film on VHS on September 30, 1994, and on DVD on December 2, 1997.
+Touchstone Home Video first released the film on VHS and LaserDisc (in both deluxe CAV and widescreen editions) on September 30, 1994, and on DVD on December 2, 1997.
 The Nightmare Before Christmas was released on DVD a second time on October 3, 2000, as a special edition.
 The release included an audio commentary by Selick and cinematographer Pete Kozachik, a 28-minute making-of documentary, a gallery of concept art, storyboards, test footage and deleted scenes.
-Burton's Vincent and Frankenweenie were also included.
+Burton's Vincent (1982) and Frankenweenie (1984) were also included.
 Both DVDs were non-anamorphic widescreen releases.
+The film was released on UMD for PlayStation Portable on October 25, 2005.

-Walt Disney Studios Home Entertainment released the film on DVD again (this time with an anamorphic transfer) and on Blu-ray Disc (for the first time) on August 26, 2008, as a two-disc digitally remastered "collector's edition", but still containing the same special features.
+Walt Disney Studios Home Entertainment reissued the DVD (this time with an anamorphic transfer) and on Blu-ray Disc (for the first time) on August 26, 2008, as a two-disc digitally remastered "collector's edition", but still containing the same special features.
 Walt Disney Studios Home Entertainment released The Nightmare Before Christmas on Blu-ray 3D on August 30, 2011.
-The release included a Blu-ray 3D disc, Blu-ray disc and a DVD that includes both a DVD and digital copy of the film.

-In 2018, Disney issued a singalong version of the film, accompanied by the theatrical cut and a Movies Anywhere copy, as a single-disc version for the film's 25th anniversary.
-The singalong version was also released on Disney+ on September 30, 2022.
+The release included a Blu-ray 3D disc, Blu-ray disc and a DVD that includes both a DVD and digital copy.
+In 2018, a sing-along version, accompanied by the theatrical cut and a Movies Anywhere copy, as a single-disc version for the film's 25th anniversary.
+In celebration of its 30th anniversary, the film was remastered in 4K and was released on 4K Blu-ray, including extra content, on August 22, 2023.